 If I make something my husband likes, he will buy it EVERY week, whether it’s on the grocery list or not.
 Enchilada sauce, olives, tuna, Alfredo sauce, starbucks coffee…..our pantry is packed full of these items.
 I actually have to write on the grocery list to NOT buy these items……..and when I run out of one of them, he reminds me that he was told not to buy them.

 Pork Tenderloin is one of those items that I see in the fridge week after week.
-I’ve learned to make a lot of different things from pork.
-I prefer my easy Crockpot BBQ Pulled Pork sandwiches or my Crockpot Sweet Pulled Pork using a tenderloin if I can’t find a lean pork shoulder or roast.
+I’ve learned to make a lot of different things from pork but this crockpot pork tenderloin and rice meal is one of my favorites.
+I also prefer my easy Crockpot BBQ Pulled Pork sandwiches or my Crockpot Sweet Pulled Pork using a tenderloin if I can’t find a lean pork shoulder or roast.

 This meal is one of those “dump it in and forget about it” meals.
 I don’t brown the pork before, but you certain could…..if you like a bit more color.
 It’s not the easiest meal to photograph……it’s not pretty, but it’s tasty!

 I use brown rice and will usually add broccoli or asparagus to the top of the rice when serving.
 This also makes delicious leftovers for what I call a Pork Bowl.
 Just mix it all together for a bowl of pork, rice and veggies.
 But we rarely have leftovers between my husband and son.

 - 1 Pork Tenderloin - I buy the ones that are already pre-packaged.
 They are an average weight.